Zero Trust Architecture: Identity-Centric Security and Access Control

 Identity-Centric Access and Least Privilege

-Enterprise-Grade Zero Trust Architecture
+Enterprise-Grade Zero Trust Architecture Capabilities

 How Engagements Typically Begin

-Engagements begin with a confidential discussion with a senior advisor, followed by a focused review of current access models, identity maturity, platform architecture, and risk considerations.
-Based on this, a clear recommendation on scope, sequencing, and next steps is provided.
+Engagements begin with a structured and low-risk approach.
+This starts with a confidential discussion with a senior advisor, followed by a focused assessment of access models, identity maturity, and architectural constraints.

+Based on this, a clear recommendation on direction, priorities, and next steps is provided.
 There is no obligation beyond the initial discussion.

 Why Organizations Choose This Approach